lt-asset/Latte/README.md

 # Latte: Improving Latex Recognition for Tables and Formulae with Iterative Refinement
-This is the artifact of the ECCV 2024 submission "Latte: Improving Latex Recognition for Tables and Formulae with Iterative Refinement".
+This is the artifact of the AAAI 2025 submission "Latte: Improving Latex Recognition for Tables and Formulae with Iterative Refinement".

 ## Dependency
 * Python 3.10.12